-> There are several in-game audio options which can be accessed through the Settings menu in Destiny 2 and Destiny 1.
+There are several in-game audio options which can be accessed through the Settings menu in Destiny 2.

-> - Chat Volume: Chat Volume is a setting that adjusts the volumes of Fireteam.
-These settings only apply to the chat audio coming out of the TV speakers or headphones, not the chat headset.
+- Chat Volume: This setting adjusts the volume of the in-game Fireteam voice chat.
+These settings only apply to the chat audio coming out of the speakers or headphones, not the chat headset.
 The platform’s Party Chat will not be impacted by this setting and is instead controlled by console settings.

-> Please see below for some additional information regarding specific audio hardware issues and other vital information.
+Please see below for some additional information regarding specific audio hardware issues and other vital information.

 - Astro and Turtle Beach Headphones: These headphones may need to be set up differently on the PlayStation 4 for chat audio.
 Astro and Turtle Beach headphones use a mixamp, and will not function as standard Stereo headsets if the mixamp is not in use.
 To get chat audio through the headset, the recommended settings are to use the “Chat Audio” system setting on the PlayStation 4 and either the Headset or Blended in-game settings.

 - XP Seven Turtle Beach Headphones: Using these headphones without the Audio Control Unit will cause some issues with directional audio cues and with radio mode (i.e. when the speaker is not close to the player).